-- 10.2 The classes of membership and the method by which Members are admitted to different classes of membership are as follows: - a.
-Member: A Member is an individual admitted to membership under these Rules and who has not ceased to be a Member. - b.
-Life Member: A Life Member is a person honoured for highly valued services to the Society, elected as a Life Member by resolution of a General Meeting, nominated by the Committee and passed by a two thirds majority of those Members present and voting.
-A Life Member shall have all the rights and privileges of a Member and shall be subject to all the same duties as a Member except those of paying subscriptions. - c.
-Associate Member: An Associate Member is a suitable person who does not wish to become a full member.
-Associate members can enjoy certain benefits by paying fees determined by the Society.
-However, they cannot hold office or participate in discussions or voting during Society meetings.
+The classes of membership and the method by which Members are admitted to different classes of membership are as follows:

+- Member: A Member is an individual admitted to membership under these Rules and who or which has not ceased to be a Member. - Life Member: A Life Member is a person honoured for highly valued services to the Society elected as a Life Member by resolution of a General Meeting, nominated by the Executive Committee and passed by a two thirds majority of those Members present and voting.
+A Life Member shall have all the rights and privileges of a Member and shall be subject to all the same duties as a Member except those of paying subscriptions. - Honorary Member: An Honorary Member is a person honoured for services to the Society or in an associated field elected as an Honorary Member by resolution of a General Meeting passed by a simple majority of those present and voting.
+An Honorary Member has no membership rights, privileges or duties. - Associate Member: An Associate Member is a suitable person who does not wish to become a full member.
+Associate members shall be extended such privileges on payment of such amounts as the Society may from time to time determine but no Associate member shall be entitled to hold office of to speak or vote at any meeting of the Society.